 Originally published on www.elearningindustry.com

-Using Content Marketing as an Effective LMS Marketing Strategy
+Content Marketing is a Crucial LMS Marketing Strategy

 However, it can be expensive and time consuming to develop good content, especially if you do it in an ad-hoc manner.
 I have worked with more than one company who have hundreds of pieces of content, but only a few are downloaded regularly.
 It tends to be that those few are the ones they put a lot of effort in producing.